Dancing on Ice 2020 line up – meet the skating celebrities

 Age: 32

-Radzi wasn’t initially supposed to participate in Dancing On Ice 2020, however the Blue Peter presenter was known as in final minute to interchange Michael Barrymore following his damage.
+Radzi wasn’t initially supposed to participate in Dancing On Ice 2020, however the Blue Peter presenter was referred to as in final minute to switch Michael Barrymore following his damage.
 He’s actually used to his sports activities, however will he discover he struggles on ice?

 Learn extra about Radzi right here.